datalorax/mlm2/content/schedule/index.markdown

  {{< schedule >}}

 {{< week "05-21" >}}
-  {{< description "Simulating data from multilevel models" "We will gain a deeper understanding of the models we fit throughout the term by generating new data assuming they follow the distributional assumptions of the given models.
-We will then tweak some of the data generating models and evauate how robust the multilevel model is to violations of these assumptions" >}}
+  {{< description "Bayesian estimation 2: Multilevel logistic regression" "Extending on the models we've learned previously to deal with dichotomous outcomes.
+We will also continue our discussion of Bayesian estimation and use Bayes to estimate thse models." >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}